cbeck88/conf-rs/README.md

 conf = "0.1"
 ```

-NOTE: Not actually published to crates.io yet...
+NOTE: Not actually published to crates.io yet... there are a few issues that should be worked out first.

 Then, create a `struct` which represents the configuration data your application needs to read on startup.
 This struct should derive the `Conf` trait, and the `conf` attributes should be used to describe how each field can be read.